Snow-Okami/bolt_tutorial/chapter4.md

 ![](images/img44.png)

-We also need to hook up our *sgtBolt4Merged* mecanim controller to our prefab, on our *TutorialPlayer* prefab in *tutorial/Prefabs* expand it and find the *sgtBolt4Merged-ModelOnly* child to it.
+We also need to hook up our *sgtBolt4Merged* mecanim controller to our prefab; on our *TutorialPlayer* prefab in *tutorial/Prefabs* expand it and find the *sgtBolt4Merged-ModelOnly* child to it.
 Make sure to add the *sgtBolt4Merged* mecanim controller to its *Animator* component.

 ![](images/img46.png)